rlucioni/recovery/design_studio_feedback.md

 ## Design studio feedback ##

+Feedback from Ina Chen and Manny "Fox" Morone

 make national line white or orange (warm color) or navy
     make county line orange
 differentiate missing data and states that aren't in a bucket